Time for 2s - free 15 hours for 2 year olds

 - Is a looked after child

-A "looked after child" is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services function.
+- being provided with accommodation by a local authority in the exercise of their social services function

 - Has an adoption, residence order or special guardianship